Security

 ExpanDrive never has access to the credentials you supply during the OAuth authentication process.

-In this example we are showing Google Drive but the process is the same for OneDrive, Dropbox, Box, Hubic, OneDrive for Business.
+In this example we are showing Google Drive but the process is the same for OneDrive, OneDrive for Business, SharePoint, Dropbox, and Box.

 ExpanDrive starts the authentication by connecting directly to Google via an embedded web browser view.
 The ExpanDrive app never captures the user’s credentials.